MaxDrljic/Book-App-React/README.md

+This is the front-end code for the book application which uses Goodreads API to fetch books data, and it is made with React & Redux.
+Also, I made user authentication so people can login, register and save books they like.

+To make the whole application work, you will need the Book-App-Back-End code, as well as NodeJS, MongoDB and Yarn package manager.
+Be sure to download the files from the official websites, just Google the things you need to download.

+1. Clone the repo.

+2. cd into project and do `npm install`.

+3. Execute `yarn start` to start the application.

+If you want to change config files you can do it in package.json and yarn.lock, and check the config in .eslintrc to setup eslint.

+LONG DESCRIPTION BELOW :

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>